kersorianek/mon-portfolio/_posts/2018-09-23- Life Cycle of a Bug.md

 ---
 layout: post
-title: Bug Life Cycle in Software Testing
+title: Understanding the Bug Life Cycle in Software Testing
-subtitle: Learn about the various stages of the bug life cycle.
+subtitle: Learn about the Stages of Bug Life Cycle and How it Affects Software Testing
 tags: [sqa, software testing]
 image: /assets/img/diary.png
 bigimg: /assets/img/cover.jpg